Cost of an Alternator Replacement

 What is an alternator?

-Your car’s alternator is a device that converts mechanical energy from the engine into electrical energy for the car's electrical systems.
-Basically, your alternator works with your battery to power the electrical components of your vehicle.
+Your car’s alternator converts mechanical energy from the engine into electrical energy for the car's electrical systems while the vehicle is running.
+Basically, your alternator works with your battery to power your vehicle's electrical components.

-While the battery is essential for starting your car when it's off, the alternator keeps your car alive when the engine is running.
+While the battery is essential for starting your car when it's off, the alternator takes over to keep it running when the engine is on.
 While you're driving around or idling, the alternator powers most of the car's electronic components with direct current (DC) energy and charges your car’s battery.

-Alternators can last the life of your vehicle, but that doesn't always happen.
-General wear and tear, heat, overuse, exposure to water, faulty parts and frayed wires can all put your alternator out of commission.
+Under ideal conditions, an alternator can last the entire life of your vehicle, but that doesn't always happen.
+General wear and tear, heat, overuse, exposure to water, faulty parts and frayed wires can all cause your alternator to fail.

 How much does it cost to replace an alternator?

-The average cost for alternator replacement ranges from $747 to $842, according to Kelley Blue Book, while RepairPal estimates that the average cost for alternator replacement ranges from $563 and $767.
+The average cost for alternator replacement ranges from $747 to $842 according to Kelley Blue Book, while RepairPal estimates the average cost at $757 to $1,032.

-However, how much you’ll pay depends on what type of car you drive, where you live and where you get the replacement done.
-The table below shows typical cost estimates, including labor and parts, for replacing an alternator with several vehicle models.
+How much you’ll actually pay depends on what type of car you drive, where you live and the shop performing the labor.
+The table below shows typical cost estimates, including labor and parts, for replacing an alternator in several vehicle models.
 All quotes are for Tulsa, Oklahoma.

 *RepairPal, fair price estimate tool